withastro/astro/docs/styling.md

 - If a style appears on multiple routes, it’s deduplicated into a `/_astro/common-[hash].css` bundle
 - All styles are hashed according to their contents (the hashes only change if the contents do!)

 We’ll be expanding our styling optimization story over time, and would love your feedback!
-If `astro build` generates unexpected styles, or if you can think of improvements, [please open an issue](https://github.com/snowpackjs/astro/issues).
+If `astro build` generates unexpected styles, or if you can think of improvements, [please open an issue][issues].

-**⚠️ Ordering may not be guaranteed**.
-Though we try and preserve your ordering as much as possible, there are no guarantees between pages.
-For example, if one page loads `a.css`, `b.css`, and another loads `b.css`, there’s a chance that `b.css` may load first (as it’s a shared asset).
-The best course of action is to reduce your styles’ dependence on ordering as much as possible.
-But if specific order is required, [Sass’ @use is highly recommended][sass-use] or you must guarantee that all styles load in the same order on every page.
+_Note: be mindful when some page styles get extracted to the ”common” bundle, and some page styles stay on-page.
+For most people this may not pose an issue, but when part of your styles are bundled they technically may load in a different order and your cascade may be different.
+While problem isn’t unique to Astro and is present in almost any CSS bundling process, it can be unexpected if you’re not anticipating it.
+Be sure to inspect your final production build, and please [report any issues][issues] you may come across._

 ## 📚 Advanced Styling Architecture in Astro